eventide-project/docs/user-guide/message-store/server-functions.md

 # Server Functions

-The message store provides an interface of Postgres server functions that you can access with any programming language, or the `psql` command line tool.
+The message store provides an interface of Postgres server functions that can be used with any programming language or through the `psql` command line tool.

 There are working examples of uses of the server functions included with the source code: